Skip to content

 Customer files a bug via Help Scout.
 The agent creates a Linear issue with the right team, labels, and priority, attaches the customer's logs and steps to reproduce, and assigns to the on-call engineer.
 Time from report to ticket: under a minute.

-Auto-link PRs to issues
+Linking PRs and external context to issues

 Cycle health check